The Factorizable Feigin-Frenkel center: Identification with the algebra of function on opers

 \subsection{The factorizable Feigin-Frenkel center}

 We apply the results obtained so far to prove Theorem \ref{thm:mainteointro}.
 Let $C$ be a smooth curve over $\mC$.
-We specialize our results to the universal families $X_J = C\times C^J$ over $S_J = C^J$.
+We specialize our results to the universal families $X_J = C\times C^J$ over $S_J = C^J$ introduced in Remark \ref{rmk:factsigmaugualefactcurva}.
 We take as our $\Sigma$ the $J$-collection of sections:

-we denote this collection by $\Sigma^{\univ}_{C,J}$
+we denote this collection by $\Sigma^{\univ}_{C,J}$.